Skip to main content

 You can use our letter templates to ask for a review.

-The council's offer letter should set out why they think the offer is a suitable final offer.
+The council's offer letter should set out why they think the offer is suitable.

 Get free legal advice.
 Many suitability reviews do not succeed so it's best to get help from an adviser.